mindkin/hourfleet/docs/configure.md

 From the perspective of Hourfleet, you (and your business) are known to Hourfleet as a "Network Operator", since you operate a Car Share 'network' on the Hourfleet platform.
 A distributed network of borrowers and cars.

-As an Operator you have very special priviledges to configure and operate your Car Share.
+As an Operator you have very special privileges to configure and operate your Car Share.
 You are very likely to have many things unique to your business, such as: your own brand, your own social media presence, and also different rules about how you price your services and how you charge your customers for renting and borrowing cars on your network.

 You are very likely to already have your own website for your business that is focused upon capturing new customers and providing that all important front door to your business, to turn interested browsers into paying customers.